 MPA will not be liable to the Client, whether in tort (including without limitation for negligence) breach of statutory duty, contract, restitution, misrepresentation (whether innocent or negligent) or otherwise arising under or in connection with the Engagement, for:

 loss of profits; or

-loss of business; or
+loss of sales or business; or

 depletion of goodwill or similar losses; or

 loss of anticipated savings; or

 loss or corruption of software, data or information; or